Bookshop Situation Series: Looking at the Woman in a Bomb Blast

 Index welcomes you to the release of Looking at the Woman in a Bomb Blast, which is a unique piece of art writing by artist and writer Daniel Jewesbury, published by ArtMonitor: Voices, University of Gothenburg, exploring power, desire, looking, and artistic and erotic obsession.

 Daniel Jewesbury was born in London, but lived in Ireland for 25 years, and moved to Gothenburg in 2017.
-He is a Senior Lecturer in Fine Art at HDK-Valand Academy of Art & Design.
-He is currenly preparing for a solo exhibition at Röda Sten Konsthall at the start of 2026, which will feature new and recent works in film, video and photography.
+Jewesbury is a Senior Lecturer in Fine Art at HDK-Valand Academy of Art & Design and is currently preparing for a solo exhibition at Röda Sten Konsthall at the start of 2026, which will feature new and recent works in film, video and photography.